 Fishing out of the Belleair Bluffs Boat Ramp gives me access to the shallows of Caladesi Island.
 A favorite spot for tailing Redfish and the deep grass flats of St. Josephs Sound.
 A few shallow mud bottom canals hold laid up Snook during winter warm ups.

-I generally fish out of Fort Desoto Boat Ramp 3500 Pinellas Bayway S. which is centrally located in lower Tampa Bay and gives me access to great fishing.
-My Icon can be found on Google Maps leading you to the ramp.
+I fish out of Fort Desoto Boat Ramp 3500 Pinellas Bayway S., Belleair Bluffs Boat Ramp 3900 West Bay Drive and Little Manatee River at Domino Park Boat Ramp 2201 8th Street SW Ruskin.
 Depending on conditions I trailer to other local areas from Sarasota to Ruskin up to St. Josephs Sound Dunedin.